astorDev/horology/flutter/docs/custom-cupertino.md

 ## The Final Touch

 The `CupertinoPickerLine` already covers most of the logic we need to create our date time picker.
-The most fancy logic we have is bridging the picker selection index to the actual date time.
-We'll need to convert how much we moved from the initial value to the actual value, keeping in mind that our clock is circular so moving 80 minutes is as moving on 80 minutes.
-All this comes down to this code:
+The most fancy logic we have left is bridging the picker selection index to the actual date time.
+We'll need to convert distance from initial value (index) to the actual value.

+> The logic keeps in mind that our clock is circular e.g. moving 80 minutes away produces the same result as moving 20 minutes away.

 ```dart
 var zeroDateTime = initialDateTime ??
 DateTime.now();